 Controls are defined as measures incorporated into policies, standards, and procedures, which are intended to prevent or reduce the probability and/or the severity of a risk event.
 Controls are anything that mitigates risk, thereby contributing to the likelihood that the business will achieve its objectives.
 Applying controls in a structured manner allows for a consistent approach that can also bring visibility to areas where risks may not be fully mitigated (residual risk).

-Success in security risk assessments requires the right governance structure, complete with proper roles and responsibilities for information security, proper consensus on risk appetite, and a common language of risks and controls that everyone understands.
+Success in security risk and controls assessments requires the right governance structure, complete with proper roles and responsibilities for information security, proper consensus on risk appetite, and a common language of risks and controls that everyone understands.
 I’d be remiss if I did not mention that all of this is achievable with the relevant expertise to bring teams together in making it happen.

 Looking for free resources to help you bolster your cybersecurity strategies?
 Visit the Cybersecurity Awareness Resource Center today for tips and a helpful sight to elevate your #FIcybersavvy!